ZeroBase-Pro/prover/prover/README.md

 These items are required for the Node service and will cause scripts/containers to fail if missing.
 Complete them before you run `run.sh` or any `pull.sh`.

 - Populate `node/src/config/` with your environment-specific configuration.
 At minimum, copy or edit the provided `sample.py`, then rename it to `node.py` to make it the active config.
 Ensure that `node/src/config/__init__.py` exposes the active configuration.
+- In `node.py`, set the Hub URL and the node's advertised endpoints (`Hub.Info.grpc`/`Hub.Info.http`) to addresses reachable from the Hub; otherwise registration/heartbeat will fail.
 - Place the correct `public_key` file at `node/src/session_keys/public_key`.
 If this key is missing or incorrect the Node service will not be able to validate sessions.
 - Note: the Node container runs with `PYTHONPATH=/app/src` and the `node/pull.sh` will mount `node/src` into the container as read-only.
 Missing files or empty mounts commonly cause immediate container failures.